 “Anything you do to curtail that [fetus] either through chemical or surgical abortion, that means you’re curtailing life.”

-Life, however, is exactly at stake in the minds of those pushing decriminalization.
+Life, however, is exactly what’s at stake in the minds of those pushing decriminalization.

 As evidenced by Arvy’s experience, self-induced abortions can be dangerous, and maternal mortality rates remain unnecessarily high for those who can’t obtain a professional procedure safely.

 Data from the Guttmacher Institute show that 1,000 Filipino women die from botched abortions each year.
-The same report indicates that many doctors have a bias against women who have had abortions, believing that they are criminals.
+The same report indicates that many doctors carry deep biases against women who have had abortions.

 Father Castro, however, insisted that women who have had abortions are getting the necessary treatment after the fact in hospitals and clinics.